samhvw8/partial-xml-stream-parser/README.md

 ### Text Nodes

-- By default (`alwaysCreateTextNode: true`), text content is always placed within a property named by `textNodeName` (e.g., `"#text"`).
+- With `alwaysCreateTextNode: true` (the default), text content is consistently placed within a property named by `textNodeName` (e.g., `"#text"`).
-- Elements with attributes and text content will have the text in the `textNodeName` property.
-- Elements with child elements and text content will also have their direct text segments in the `textNodeName` property.
+- This applies to elements that are text-only, elements with attributes and text, and elements with mixed content (child elements and text).
-- Whitespace-only text nodes between elements are generally ignored.
+- Whitespace-only text nodes that appear between elements are generally ignored and do not create a `textNodeName` property.

 ### Multiple Occurrences

 - If the same tag appears multiple times as a child of the same parent, they are automatically collected into an array under that tag name.
-- If a tag has multiple distinct text segments (e.g., interspersed with child elements), these text segments are typically collected into an array under the `textNodeName` property if `alwaysCreateTextNode` is true.
-Adjacent text segments are concatenated.
+- If a tag has multiple distinct text segments (e.g., interspersed with child elements), these text segments are collected under the `textNodeName` property.
+If `alwaysCreateTextNode` is true, adjacent text segments are concatenated into a single string value for that `textNodeName`; if there are intervening non-text children, multiple text segments might result in an array of strings under `textNodeName` if the logic for `addValueToObject` determines it (though current behavior aims to concatenate).

 ### Special XML Structures